-Full-time undergraduate students who are living oncampus housing who are enrolled in a minimum of 12 credit hours of undergraduate coursework per semester are eligible to live in Midwestern campus housing.
+Full-time undergraduate students who are enrolled in a minimum of 12 credit hours of undergraduate coursework per semester are eligible to live in Midwestern campus housing.
 One online class may be counted toward the 12 credit hours.
 Any appeal to the maximum online courses may be made by submitting a housing exception form for approval by the Vice President of Administration.